Alex-W4/lora2mqtt/README.md

 Reboot the pi to complete the installation.

-On clean installations the mqtt broker `mosquitto` needs to get configured.
+On clean installations the MQTT broker `mosquitto` needs to get configured.
 For a minimal usable broker the installation script adds a minimal configuration to the mosquitto config in `/etc/mosquitto/conf.d/lora2mqtt`.
-Delete or change this file if your mqtt broker is properly configured!
+Delete or change this file if your MQTT broker is properly configured!

 ## Usage
 A Webserver is hosted under the ip of the raspberry pi and port `80` by default.
 The port can be changed in `/etc/lora2mqtt/config.json`.

+The default MQTT config is, unless otherwise changed, an anonymous login on port `1883`.

 ## Manual Build
 The node addon can be build manually with `cmake-js`.
 After installation of cmake-js the addon can be manually compiled in the lora directory with: